Azure/Databricks360/iac-adb-360/README.md

 2.3.2 Run the Github Workflow

 First, you need to enable the Github workflows contained in the repo.
-In order to do that, if not already done so, you'll have to set the dev branch as the default branch via 'Settings':
+In order to do that, you'll have to set the dev branch as the default branch via 'Settings':
 ![Set Default Branch](/imagery/gh-settings-defaultbranch.png)

 Now click on 'Actions' and 'I understand my workflows, go ahead and enable them'